PrismarineJS/prismarine-nbt/README.md

 });
 ```

-If the data is gzipped, it is automatically decompressed first.
+If the data is gzipped, it is automatically decompressed, for the buffer see metadata.buffer

 ## API

+### parse(data, [format]): Promise<{ parsed, type, metadata: { size, buffer? } }>
+### parse(data, [format,] callback)

+Takes an optionally compressed `data` buffer and reads the nbt data.

+If the endian `format` is known, it can be specified as 'big', 'little' or 'littleVarint'.
+If not specified, the library will
+try to sequentially load as big, little and little varint until the parse is successful.
+The deduced type is returned as `type`.

+Minecraft Java Edition uses big-endian format, and Bedrock uses little-endian.

-### writeUncompressed(value,[isLittleEndian])
+### writeUncompressed(value, format='big')

 Returns a buffer with a serialized nbt `value`.
-If isLittleEndian is passed and is true, write little endian nbt (mcpe).

-### parseUncompressed(data,[isLittleEndian])
+### parseUncompressed(data, format='big')

 Takes a buffer `data` and returns a parsed nbt value.
-If isLittleEndian is passed and is true, read little endian nbt (mcpe).

-### parse(data,[isLittleEndian], callback)

-Takes an optionally compressed `data` and provide a parsed nbt value in the `callback(err,value)`.
-If isLittleEndian is passed and is true, read little endian nbt (mcpe).

 ### simplify(nbt)

 Returns a simplified nbt representation : keep only the value to remove one level.
 This loses the types so you cannot use the resulting representation to write it back to nbt.

+### protos : { big, little, littleVarint }

+Provides compiled protodef instances used to parse and serialize nbt

 ### proto

-Provide the protodef instance used to parse and serialize nbt.
+Provide the big-endian protodef instance used to parse and serialize nbt.

 ### protoLE

-Provide the protodef instance used to parse and serialize little endian nbt.
+Provide the little-endian protodef instance used to parse and serialize little endian nbt.